-Hockey coaches seeking certification participate in clinics within NCCP instruction streams that are relative to the level of players they are coaching.
-Clinics are offered at the provincial level through Member Branches.
+Hockey coaches seeking certification participate in clinics within National Coaching Certification Program (NCCP) instruction streams that are relative to the level of players they are coaching.
+Clinics are offered at the provincial level through member branches.

-The Coach 1 program was designed to review the basic tools coaches will need in the areas of leadership, communication, teaching skills, and lesson planning.
-All this is taught with the special considerations of the youngest athletes in mind.
-Coaches in the Intro to Coach Program receive a manual that provides progressive practice plans.
-The practice plans are tailor-made for teaching the beginner to ensure their first experience with hockey is fun and positive.
+The Coach 1 program was designed to review the basic tools coaches will need in the areas of leadership, communication, teaching skills and lesson planning.
+This is taught with the special considerations of the youngest athletes in mind.
+Coaches in the Intro to Coach program receive a manual that provides progressive practice plans.
+The practice plans are tailor-made for teaching the beginner to ensure his or her first experience with hockey is fun and positive.

 Who Should Attend?

 Intro to Coach is a required course for registered coaches working with Initiation players (5-6 years old); however, it is not necessarily targeted to the inexperienced coach.
-This exceptional program shows coaches how to teach hockey's basic skills while keeping the theme of their practices with an emphasis on fun and Fundamentals.
+This highly-regarded program shows coaches how to teach basic skills and fundamentals while continuing to emphasize fun.

-Qualification is based solely on attendance.
-100% attendance is required.
+Qualification is based solely on attendance – 100 per cent attendance is required.

-There is no prerequisite course to the Intro to Coach.
-Participants who successfully complete the program will receive TRAINED status upon completion of all components --On-line modules, Classroom and On-Ice Sessions.
+There is no pre-requisite course to Intro to Coach.
+Participants who successfully complete the program will receive Trained status upon completion of all components, which include online modules, classroom instruction and on-ice sessions.

-The Coach 1 course consists of 12 on-line coach modules, 1.5 – 2.5 hours of classroom time and 1.5 hours ice time.
+The Coach 1 course consists of 12 online coach modules, 90-150 minutes of classroom time and 90 minutes of on-ice instruction.

-All hockey coaches coaching Novice, Atom, Peewee, Bantam and Midget community sport streams require at a minimum Coach 2 – Coach Level Training.
+All hockey coaches coaching Novice, Atom, Peewee, Bantam and Midget community sport streams require Coach 2 – Coach Level training.

-Provincial Branches and Member Partners may also require the completion of Coach 1 – Intro to Coach or the Coach 1-2 Hybrid clinic for Initiation level coaches that are coaching players age 5 and 6.
+Member branches and partners may also require the completion of Coach 1 – Intro to Coach or the Coach 1-2 Hybrid clinic for Initiation-level coaches that are instructing players 5-6 years old.

-The NCCP Coach Level course is the first level of the National Coaching Certification Program (NCCP) within the Community Sport Stream.
-This Coach Level course follows the competency-based education and training method of learning and is an excellent course for all new and recreational level coaches.
-The NCCP Coach Level will provide an introduction to player development and will teach coach knowledge, skills and attitudes in the following areas:
+The Coach Level course is the first level of the National Coaching Certification Program.
+Coach Level follows the competency-based education and training method of learning and is an excellent course for all new and recreational-level coaches.
+The NCCP Coach Level introduces player development and teaches coach knowledge, skills and attitudes in the following areas:

 Pathway for certification is shown in graphic above.

-NOTE: Hockey Canada, CAC or Member Branches do not require CERTIFIED status in this stream, only TRAINED.
+Hockey Canada, the Coaching Association of Canada and member branches do not require Certified status in this stream, only Trained.

-POLICY: All Head Coaches, that coach teams in Peewee or above teams at competitive levels, as determined by the Branch, must be Development 1 “Certified” (other than those requiring High Performance 1).
-It is recommended that all assistant coaches have Development 1 ‘”Trained” status.
+All head coaches guiding teams at Peewee or above at competitive levels, as determined by the member branch, must be Development 1 Certified (other than those requiring High Performance 1).
+It is recommended all assistant coaches have Development 1 Trained status.

-Coaches learn good coaching habits when they have the opportunity to practice effective coaching behaviors.
-This clinic is designed to give coaches plenty of opportunities to do and think for themselves.
-Coaches in Development 1 get an in-depth practical look into, Team Building, Skill Development, Drill Design, Developing Drill Progressions, Practice Planning, Developing Athletic Abilities, Individual Skills and Tactics and Making Ethical Decisions.
+Coaches learn good coaching habits when they practice effective coaching behaviors.
+This clinic empowers coaches to do and think for themselves.
+Coaches in Development 1 get an in-depth practical look into the following:

-All Head Coaches coaching Bantam, Midget, Junior A teams that compete in Interprovincial or National Championships or the highest level as determined by the Branch, must be High Performance 1 "Certified".
-It is recommended that all Assistant coaches be at minimum Development 1 "Trained".
-This policy started in the 2015/16 season and 2016/17 for Junior 'A'.
+All head coaches mentoring Bantam, Midget, Junior A teams that compete in interprovincial or national championships, or the highest level as determined by the member branch, must be High Performance 1 Certified.
+It is recommended that all assistant coaches be, at minimum, Development 1 Trained.

-Coaches attending HPI Seminars will get an opportunity to work in group and individual settings in areas such as, Ethics & Leadership in Coaching, Teaching and Leading Techniques, Physical Preparation, PP, PK, Advanced Skill Analysis, Leading Drug Free Sport and Conflict Management.
+Coaches attending High Performance 1 seminars will get an opportunity to work in group and individual settings in areas such as:

 Register for a hockey coaching clinic